eng-jonathan/Business_Intelligence/README.md

 * Applying parallels from Relational database SQL skills to functional programming in DAX (Data Analysis Expressions) for PowerBI or PowerPivot.
 * Data Analysis eXpressions (DAX) to create calculated columns, measures and virtual tables using skills learned within the prerequisites
 * Create Pivot tables, Charts and Key Point Indicators (KPI)
-* PowerBI Desktop and PowerPivot Excel 2019or better to prototype BISM models
+* PowerBI Desktop and PowerPivot Excel 2019 or better to prototype BISM models
 * Use techniques to slice and dice the decision supportdata to provide the macro to micro perspectives for the business user
 * Building and implementing relational databases
 ___